 Mrs. McDonald belonged to the I.O.D.E. and she was made an Honorary President in 1923.

-Mrs. McDonald died on the 8th of July, 1924.
+Mrs. McDonald died in Dresden on the 8th of July, 1924.
 At the time of her death, Dr. and Mrs. McDonald still resided on Brock Street.
 Dr. McDonald died at the Public General Hospital in Chatham on the 1st of March, 1935.
 Dr. and Mrs. McDonald were buried at the Dresden Cemetery.

 Photo of Dr. McDonald: Courtesy of The Dresden Public Library.
 Tombstone Credit: Anne F.